Narasaraopet: Transport

 Narasaraopet railway station is located on the Nallapadu–Nandyal section and administered under Guntur railway division of South Central Railway zone.

 Tourism

 Kotappakonda hill is a major religious destination dedicated to Lord Shiva.
-On the auspicious day of Mahasivarathri, A grand fair is conducted nearby the hill.
-During which people around the surrounding regions visit the shiva temple on the kottappakonda hill.
+On the auspicious day of Mahasivarathri, a grand fair is conducted nearby the hill.
+During which people around the surrounding regions visit the shiva temple on the Kottappakonda hill.

-Bheema lingeswara Swamy Temple and Pathuru Shivalayam(renovated) located in the city also receive limited tourism.
-Sri Veera brahmamendra Swamy Temple, located at Lingamguntla Agraharam is also quite known spiritual place is 2 km away from main city.
+Bheema Lingeswara Swamy Temple and Pathuru Shivalayam (renovated) located in the city also receive limited tourism.
+Sri Veera Brahmamendra Swamy Temple, located at Lingamguntla Agraharam is 2 km away from main city.